publiclab/Leaflet.DistortableImage/README.md

 ### Actions

-- `actions` (*optional*, default: [ToggleTransparency, ToggleOutline, ToggleLock, ToggleRotateScale, ToggleOrder, EnableEXIF, Revert, Export, Delete], value: *array*)
+- `actions` (*optional*, default: [ToggleTransparency, ToggleOutline, ToggleLock, ToggleRotateScale, ToggleOrder, Revert, Export, Delete], value: *array*)

 If you would like to overrwrite the default toolbar actions available for an individual image's `L.Popup` toolbar, pass an array with the actions you want.
 Reference the available values [here](#Single-Image-Interface).

-For example, to overrwrite the toolbar to only include the `ToggleTransparency` and `Delete` actions:
+For example, to overrwrite the toolbar to only include the `ToggleTransparency` and `Delete` actions, and also add on the additional `ToggleScale` action:

 ``` JS
 img = L.distortableImageOverlay('example.png', {